vultr/terraform-provider-vultr/website/docs/d/load_balancer.html.markdown

 `firewall_rules` supports the following
 * `frontend_port` - (Required) Port on load balancer side.
 * `ip_type` - (Required) The type of ip this rule is - may be either v4 or v6.
-* `source` - (Required) IP address with subnet that is allow through the firewall.
+* `source` - (Required) IP address with subnet that is allowed through the firewall.
 You may also pass in `cloudflare` which will allow only CloudFlares IP range.